-Friends, that is precisely God's ultimate purpose for this world.
+friends, that is precisely God's ultimate purpose for this world.
 And this text that we're looking at is the Bible's explanation of who he is and what he has done for human beings.

-[49:28] He has been crowned with glory and honor because he did not rebel.
+He has been crowned with glory and honor because he did not rebel.
 Do you see?
 He did not do it his own way.
-But he was obedient to his father in all things.
+But he was obedient to his Father in all things.

-Look, even in complete submission to death on a cross.
-Notice very carefully, not, not death like some ghastly suicide bomber sacrificing himself to do evil, to destroy others, to wreak wickedness and destruction.
+[ 27:38 ] Look, even in complete submission, to death on a cross.
+Notice, very carefully, not, not death like some ghastly suicide bomber sacrificing himself to do evil, to destroy others, to wreak wickedness and destruction.

 Not that.
 Now look at verse 9 there.
-So that by the grace of God, he might taste death for everyone.
+So that, by the grace of God, he might taste death for everyone.

 He tasted death for all so that he might be the founder of salvation for others.
-So that he might bring many sons to glory.
+So that he might bring many sons to glory, to the glory of his new creation.

-To the glory of his new creation.
-So as to create a new humanity for them just like him.
-And to fill a whole new world, a new creation with many brothers that share his glory and honor as true human beings.
+So as to create a new humanity for them just like him and to fill a whole new world, a new creation with many brothers that share his glory and honor as true human beings, as human beings were meant to be.

-[50:39] As human beings were meant to be.
 That's the Christian message.
 The Christian message really is that big.
-It's not just at all about souls being saved as if that meant some sort of disembodied spirits floating around in another world after death.
+It's not just at all about souls being saved as if that meant some sort of disembodied spirits floating around in a netherworld after death.

-It's not, not at all as if there was some sort of consolation prize after real life here on planet earth.
-No. The Christmas message is about the recreation of mankind and the recreation of this whole universe.
+[ 28:56 ] It's not not at all as though there was some sort of consolation prize after real life here on planet Earth.
+No!
+The Christmas message is about the recreation of mankind and the recreation of this whole universe.

 Putting everything right as it should be.
-Of course that brings us back to the question, how?
+But of course that brings us back to the question how?